ChristianMLand/curriculum_ideas/properties.md

     @classmethod
     def get_one(cls,data):
-        query = 'SELECT * FROM users WHERE '# the base query
-         # for each key in the data dictionary, create a prepared statement, and then join all of the strings together with an ' AND ' in-between them
+        query = 'SELECT * FROM users WHERE '# the base query query += ' AND '.join(f'{key} = %({key})s' for key in data) # for each key in the data dictionary, create a prepared statement, and then join all of the strings together with an ' AND ' in-between them query += ';'# concatenate a semicolon to terminate our query string results = connectToMySQL(DB).query_db(query)# the rest of the logic remains the same if results:
-        query += ' AND '.join(f'{key} = %({key})s' for key in data)
-        query += ';'#concatenate a semicolon to terminate our query string results = connectToMySQL(DB).query_db(query)# the rest of the logic remains the same if results:
             return cls(results[0])